NYPL/MyLibraryNYCApp/README.md

 Testing
 ========================

-Currently in order to run the unit tests and integration tests, please run the following commands while in the root directory.
+For the unit tests and integration tests, please run the following commands while in the root directory.

 ```
 ruby -Itest test/unit/user_test.rb